 - Optional: A consumer-grade battery load tester

-Before you begin testing, it’s a good idea to inspect the battery visually.
+Before you begin testing, inspecting the battery for defects and other damages is a good idea.
 You may need to remove the battery from the ATV for a proper inspection.

 Bumps or bulges in the outer casing